 - Most people, including patients and administrators, don't know what your job is.
 Tell them.
 Show them.

-Often. - Show people what you know and how it matters.
+Ofton - Show people what you know and how it matters.
 Be present, responsive and visible. - Make a personal connection to patients, and to everyone in the workplace.
-Remember you are professional leadership, not one of the guys. - Project the confident air of a professional medical specialist.
+Remember you are professional leadership, not one of the guys. - Project the confident air of a professional medical specialist. - If you can, get credentialled as Medical Staff.